 When did you last have an eye-health examination?
 Please visit our three Eye Health Centres located in Calgary (Kensington or Shawnee) and Regina.
-Don't forget your kids: 80% of learning is through vision first.
-Vision first eye-health examinations should begin at 6 months!
-We provide comprehensive eye care to our patients by way of education, service, and compassion.
-Our staff and doctors make every effort to be up-to-date with the research and technology to evaluate and maintain the health of your eyes.
-Please allow at least 30 minutes for our complete eye-health examination as it will include the following:
+Please do not forget your kids: 80% of learning is through vision first.
+First eye-health examinations should begin at 6 months!
+At the Eye Health Centres we provide comprehensive eye care to our patients by way of education, service, and compassion.
+Our staff and doctors make every effort to remain current with recent research and technology to evaluate and maintain the health of patient's eyes.
+Please allow at least 30 minutes for a complete eye-health examination which will include the following:

 Reception List of medications, previous appointments, and patient history.

 A comprehensive eye examination is a thorough assessment of your eyes performed by a licensed eye doctor, an optometrist.
 It involves an entire review of eye health including visual symptoms, and a refraction.
 A comprehensive eye examination will include, but not limited to, the following:

 Case history including past and current medical issues

 Visual requirements including those at school, work, home

 Eye coordination including “lazy” eye